 The best way to prevent kennel cough from spreading to the felines in your facility is to quarantine cats showing symptoms, refuse services to sick animals, or to require proof of a Bordetella vaccine.

 Practicing good hygiene in your facility will also greatly decrease the risk of spreading kennel cough or other diseases.
-Opting for stainless steel enclosures over plastics can make it easier to disinfect between occupants.
+Opting for stainless steel cat condos or enclosures over plastics can make it easier to disinfect between occupants.
 Plastic cages can harbor moisture and bacteria in tiny scratches and cracks that can be difficult to disinfect during the cleaning process.

 Choosing kennels that come equipped with features like trench drains that instantly drain liquids from the cages and pull out trays that allow you to remove hard substances can also make it easier to keep enclosures consistently clean throughout the day and prevent the spread of diseases.